 We champion water regeneration for local communities

-We have committed to leading the regeneration of local water cycles to help create a positive water impact where we operate.
+We have committed to leading the regeneration of local water cycles to help create a positive water impact everywhere we operate.
 This pledge goes beyond our own operations and aquifers and means we work with local communities and partners to enable local watersheds to capture more water than we use in our bottling operations.

 We add sparkle for our citrus farmers